SOAC Majors Baseball Rules 2014

-- Eject any players who persist in arguing a call and/or uses profane language directed at the umpire, manager, coach, or other players;
+- Eject any player or coach who persist in arguing a call and/or uses profane language directed at the umpire, manager, coach, or other players;

-- Eject any player for flagrant unsportsmanlike conduct such as fighting or throwing equipment or committing overly aggressive acts that could injure another player;
+- Eject any player or coach for flagrant unsportsmanlike conduct such as fighting or throwing equipment or committing overly aggressive acts that could injure another player;

 - Terminate any game in which a manager, coach, or parent persists in arguing a call;

 - Rule on the condition of the field in the event of rain or darkness, or the general playing condition of the field.